mevdschee/py-crud-api/README.md

 NB: workers should match core count.

-This also uses MySQL connection pooling for high performance.

 ### Performance improvements

 Do you have an idea for a performance improvement?
 Open an [issue](https://github.com/mevdschee/py-crud-api/issues) or a [pull request](https://github.com/mevdschee/py-crud-api/pulls).